drdrej-glitch/Digital-ad-spend-revenue---regression-analysis/references/experiment_log.md

   Revenue distribution, correlations, group differences by platform/ industry/country/campaign type, and seasonal Q4 pattern examined.
   5 plots saved as PNG files.

+  Feature-to-target connection analysis complete.
+Observations only — no features engineered or removed.
+Key notes: conversions and clicks flagged as MONITOR for VIF multicollinearity check.
+All features confirmed compatible with OLS.
+Zero missing values. ad_spend and conversions may be skewed — to check in diagnostics.
+Ready for OLS.

 ---